389ds/389ds.github.io/docs/389ds/howto/howto-monitor-replication.md

 title: "Howto: Monitor Replication"
 ---

 # How to Monitor Replication Using CLI
 ----------------------

 ### Basic Usage

 CLI tool dsconf has the option for monitoring replication in the topology of the specified instance.
-It walks though the initial instance agreements and generates the in-progress status of replication.
+It walks through the initial instance agreements and generates the in-progress status of replication.
-The main command for the creating a report is:
+The main command for creating a report is:

     dsconf ldap://server1.example.com:38901 -D "cn=Directory Manager" -w password replication monitor